A local family's storage unit was broken into, resulting in Christmas presents and more being stolen

 The contents included winter items, a wall fireplace, an instapot and a camping grill.

-Once the family had an offer on the house that they were trying to sell, they put more items in the storage unit to declutter before the inspector and appraiser came in.
+Once the family had an offer on the house that they were selling, they put more items in the storage unit to declutter before the inspector and appraiser came in.
 After the holidays, the family added three large totes filled with presents as well as some larger and bulkier gifts.

 You have free articles remaining.